getantidote/getantidote.github.io/_sections/02-faster.md

 done
 ```

-While Antidote should prove to run well using this method, there's a better way.

-Nowadays [zsh-bench](https://github.com/romkatv/zsh-bench) is the best way out there to
+However, [zsh-bench](https://github.com/romkatv/zsh-bench) provides a much better way to
-compare Zsh startup times.
+benchmark Zsh startup times.
 Have a look at [how Antidote compares to other setups
 here](https://github.com/romkatv/zsh-bench/blob/master/doc/linux-desktop.md).